Arthur C. Clarke: 2001: A Space Odyssey

 Clarke's first venture into film was 2001: A Space Odyssey, directed by Stanley Kubrick.
 Kubrick and Clarke had met in New York City in 1964 to discuss the possibility of a collaborative film project.
 As the idea developed, they decided to loosely base the story on Clarke's short story, "The Sentinel", written in 1948 as an entry in a BBC short-story competition.
 Originally, Clarke was going to write the screenplay for the film, but Kubrick suggested during one of their brainstorming meetings that before beginning on the actual script, they should let their imaginations soar free by writing a novel first, on which they would base the film.
 "This is more or less the way it worked out, though toward the end, novel and screenplay were being written simultaneously, with feedback in both directions.
 Thus, I rewrote some sections after seeing the movie rushes – a rather expensive method of literary creation, which few other authors can have enjoyed."
 The novel ended up being published a few months after the release of the movie.

+Plaque at the Hotel Chelsea in New York City, where Clarke lived while writing 2001: A Space Odyssey.

 Due to the hectic schedule of the film's production, Kubrick and Clarke had difficulty collaborating on the book.
 Clarke completed a draft of the novel at the end of 1964 with the plan to publish in 1965 in advance of the film's release in 1966.
 After many delays, the film was released in the spring of 1968, before the book was completed.
 The book was credited to Clarke alone.
 Clarke later complained that this had the effect of making the book into a novelisation, and that Kubrick had manipulated circumstances to play down Clarke's authorship.
 For these and other reasons, the details of the story differ slightly from the book to the movie.
 The film contains little explanation for the events taking place.
 Clarke, though, wrote thorough explanations of "cause and effect" for the events in the novel.
 James Randi later recounted that upon seeing the premiere of 2001, Clarke left the theatre at the intermission in tears, after having watched an eleven-minute scene (which did not make it into general release) where an astronaut is doing nothing more than jogging inside the spaceship, which was Kubrick's idea of showing the audience how boring space travels could be.

 In 1972, Clarke published The Lost Worlds of 2001, which included his accounts of the production, and alternative versions of key scenes.
 The "special edition" of the novel A Space Odyssey (released in 1999) contains an introduction by Clarke in which he documents the events leading to the release of the novel and film.